smmoosavi/jsx-xml/README.md

 ```

 ### `Comment`
-With this tag you can add comments to your xml output.
+This tag allows you to add comments to your xml output.

 ```jsx harmony
 /** @jsx JSXXML */